charles25565/tribbleproxy/README.md

 # Tribbleproxy

 Tribbleproxy is a simple proxy that simulates the endpoints for skins and capes for old versions of Minecraft.
-It also routes the `www.minecraft.net/game/joinserver.jsp` endpoint to the newer `session.minecraft.net` domain.
+As a bonus, it also routes the `www.minecraft.net/game/joinserver.jsp` endpoint to the newer `session.minecraft.net` domain.

 In theory it would work for any Minecraft version that uses the `MinecraftSkins`/`MinecraftCloaks` AWS S3 bucket using insecure HTTP.